cculianu/electrumx/docs/environment.rst

 .. envvar:: MAX_SUBS

   The maximum number of address subscriptions across all sessions.
+When this limit is reached, subsequent subscription requests will be met with an RPC error until the subscription number gets below this limit again.
-  Defaults to 250,000.
+  Defaults to 1,000,000.

 .. envvar:: MAX_SESSION_SUBS

   The maximum number of address subscriptions permitted to a single session.
+When this per-session limit is reached, the client will be denied subsequent subscriptions.
 Defaults to 50,000.

+.. envvar:: MAX_SESSIONS_PER_IP

+  The maximum number of simultaneous (non-tor) client connections permitted from a single IP address.
+If a client has more than this many connections, subsequent connections will be disallowed.
+In addition if :envvar:`BAN_EXCESSIVE_CONNECTIONS` is `1` (the default), the offending client will be automatically banned.
+Defaults to 50.

+.. envvar:: BAN_EXCESSIVE_CONNECTIONS

+  If 1 (the default), then clients exceeding :envvar:`MAX_SESSIONS_PER_IP` will be automatically banned.
+Defaults to 1.

 .. envvar:: BANDWIDTH_LIMIT